JackAWatt/jackwatt.com/games.md

 * These are all games I want to play.
 Most were found through one of the youtube channels linked at the bottom of this page
+* Will add JRPGs eventually, right now the list is heavily focused on CRPGs and Adventure RPGs.

 #### Visual Novel